Date: 17 October 2017

 We have additional data upon request.

-China is no longer seen as merely finding its way in dealing with patent disputes, and is now seen as an important forum for disputes between international companies battling over the Chinese market.
+China is no longer seen as merely finding its way in dealing with patent disputes, and is now seen as an important forum for dispute resolution between international companies battling over the Chinese market.

-It remains difficult in many cases for a foreign entity to succeed over a local manufacturer when there may be jobs at stake within the jurisdiction of the court, but there have been various high-level political speeches and initiatives to impress on the courts the need to be impartial and recognize the rights granted under Chinese patents, regardless of whether those rights are in the hands of a local or foreign entity or a practicing or non-practicing entity.
+In many cases it remains difficult for a foreign entity to succeed over a local manufacturer when there may be jobs at stake within the jurisdiction of the court.
+There have been various high-level political speeches and initiatives to impress on the courts the need to be impartial and recognize the rights granted under Chinese patents, regardless of whether those rights are in the hands of a local or foreign entity or a practicing or non-practicing entity.

 The Iwncomm litigation contains some salutary lessons for anyone (patent holder or prospective licensee) involved in SEP license negotiations in China.
 Hold-up by the rightholder or hold-out by the putative infringer can be punished severely by the Chinese courts.